 I just went back for brunch and again loved the food.
 The crab benedict was excellent!
 Stewart just expanded the restaurant by adding another terrace on the rooftop above.
 I can be reserved for dining and special events.
 Quebrada #93.

-Doce 18 Concept House: The former Casa Cohen on Calle Relox 18 now houses high-end boutiques featuring jewelry, designer clothing and gourmet cuisine.
-There are galleries, a tasting room for Casa Dragones tequila, a Panio bakery and food court with a pizza restaurant and bar.
-I love Le Macaron Boutique for wonderful macaron.
+Doce 18 Concept House: The former Casa Cohen, at Calle Relox 18, now houses high-end boutiques featuring jewelry and designer clothing.
+There are galleries, a tasting room for Casa Dragones tequila, a Panio bakery and a new restaurant, Casa Arca.
 Upstairs, L’Otel, one of the top boutique hotels in town, has opened a number of boutique hotel rooms.
-It is a wonderful addition to San Miguel.
-You do feel like you are in Mexico City, New York or Chicago!!
+Unfortunately, during and after Covid in 2020 to 2023, the number of shops and restaurants have been reduced considerably.

 Le Cochon Qui Saute: French Chef Yves Maurice Vincent, has created a private dinner and delivery service featuring outstanding French food.
 He has several menus to choose from as well as different price points.
 I loved a dinner at the home of local friends, which consisted of mussels, French onion soup, steak au poivre with asparagus and potatoes, a cheese platter and a decadent chocolate mousse topped off with creme fraiche.